-Grace Carolline Sahertian (born 18 October 1985) is an Indonesian soul-jazz singer and songwriter.
+Grace Sahertian (born 18 October 1985) is an Indonesian soul-jazz singer and songwriter.
 She also has a Master Degree in Design and a lecturer in Fashion Design program.
-Largely self-taught, Grace started her song-writing process with some simple chords since she was in High School.
-Grace’s musical style is rooted in gospel and soul music.
-She noted Ella Fitzgerald and Aretha Franklin as her earliest musical influence she grew up on, and later Becca Stevens, Laura Mvula and Meshell Ndegeocello.
-Those inspiring female musicians have all made their way into Grace right now with her warm and gracious voice, giving an enormous vibe of huge glimpse of what she felt through her music.
+Blessed with a soulful voice, Grace sings with her heart, her gracious voice gives an enormous vibe of huge glimpse of what she felt through her music.
+Grace’s musical style is rooted in gospel, jazz and soul music.
+She noted Ella Fitzgerald and Aretha Franklin as her earliest musical influence she grew up on, and later Becca Stevens, Laura Mvula, and Meshell Ndegeocello.
+Those inspiring female musicians have helped her to develop her own music.

+Grace released her debut album HELA in 2016, produced by Tesla Manaf, marking her introduction as a solo artist.
 Grace has currently released 3 music videos from her debut album.
 Diam, which is the only track in HELA that uses Indonesian language and sung by acapella format, Better to Love, a track delivered with pop-motown arrangements and Fallin', a sentimental track that shows her effortless silky-smooth tone-a cross between soft voice and comforting melody.

 Referring to her effortless silky-smooth tone, there was a proud moment for Grace that happened when she was performing for Java Jazz Festival 2017.
-Kirk Whalum—the 2011 Grammy Award Winner for Best Gospel Song and a smooth jazz saxophonist and songwriter, approached Grace shortly after she finished and praised her performance as his highlight for the night.
+Kirk Whalum—the 2011 Grammy Award Winner for Best Gospel Song and a jazz saxophonist and songwriter, approached Grace shortly after she finished and praised her performance as his highlight for the night.